-To explain why this is a daft idea that the locals object to, we need to start with an important statement: the North Sea does not obey the tide times published by the council.
+To explain why this is a daft idea, we need to start with an important statement: the North Sea does not obey the tide times published by the council.
 People don’t realise that these are predictions based on tide heights and several additional factors, but they are not definitive and therefore have to be very conservative.
 The official safe crossing times are very helpful to ensure tourists only cross within the predicted times, and usually do a good job of telling you when you can definitely cross (with some rare exceptions during stormy weather and fast tides), but they do not tell the whole story.

 What the locals know and the tourists don’t is that by checking the height of a certain tide, weather conditions and local landmarks, they can know with certainty if it is safe to cross outside of the published tide times, especially during falling tides.
 And these aren’t a mere few minutes.
 For example, on a receding tide I can sometimes look at landmarks out of my window and know that it is safe to cross the causeway a full 90 minutes or more before the council’s official times.
 On some summer days, the council’s times say the causeway would be closed for four hours, when in fact the road is only impassable for half an hour or even less.

 Locals who return from work on the mainland can tell by the height of the water near the South Low river estuary whether they can cross or not, regardless of the official times.

 I have worked off-island myself, and my commute would have been punishing and probably untenable if I had to adhere only to the official crossing times.
 In fact, I would have been unlikely to keep that job.
 Imagine coming back from a long commute from Edinburgh, arriving at 8pm to a barrier that will be closed until 10pm, even though you know for certain that it is safe to cross there and then.